TheGamer3514/discord-tools/readme.md

 ## How To Send Messages To DMs
 1. Go on [Discord Web](https://discord.com/app) and go to the user you want to dm.
 Then copy the numbers at the end of url, for example `https://discord.com/channels/@me/1024353330987802664` you would copy `1024353330987802664`
 2. Paste it into the config.
 Simple!
+# Nitro Gen
+Honestly this is so simple, i won't help you :)
+# Webhook Spammer
+## Get Webhook URL
+You can visit [This Site](https://hookdeck.com/webhooks/platforms/how-to-get-started-with-discord-webhooks) for help on how to do so!